Join our Learning Circle (book club) hosted in partnership with the CUAA and Indigenous Student Services

 As we learn about honour and respect the truth of the stories we tell, we can also discover how to dismantle the walls of discrimination, hatred, and racism in our society.

 Chief Joseph is known as one of the leading voices on peacebuilding in our time, and his dedication to reconciliation has been recognized with multiple honorary degrees and awards.

 As one of the remaining first-language speakers of Kwak'wala, his wisdom is grounded in Indigenous ways of knowing while making space for something bigger and better for all of us.

 Frequently Asked Questions

-No, this book club is free, but you will need to find your own copy of the book.
+No fee to participate, but you will need to find your own copy of the book.

-We understand life gets busy and the unexpected comes up.
 To get the most out of this experience we prefer participation at our weekly online meetings.